 While the beach above is mostly empty, if you plan to visit ARRIVE EARLY or have a hotel with parking.
 When I arrived late at night, my hotel’s private lot was basically full.
 I drive a subcompact, so I was able to squeeze into a spot right by the gate.
 During the midday, it was easy, but not for people without hotel parking!
 “Complet” means full and this is for the paid parking.

-My favorite thing about Biarritz are the various paths along the coastline.
+My favorite thing about Biarritz is the various paths along the coastline.
 It has both a flat boardwalk and winding, climbing paths to the tops of the rocky sections.
 They’ve even made bridges out to giant rocks so you can look back on a view of the city.